mgauri11/Project_1/README.md

 3) The styling for now is not in place, I am working on implementing the web design using Blueprint React and React Bootstrap.

 4) I am still working on the contact-us page, for now it is some random layout which I had thought initially(it will be updated).

+#Steps to run the application:

+1) Run yarn install in root directory, Frontend folder and backend folder (just to ensure all the required packages are installed before running the application).

+2)After installing yarn, from the root directory run the command- Yarn dev-start (which will run the backend and frontend folders concurrently).

+3) The application should be running on port 4000, http://localhost:4000/